todor147/CS4084_Group_1/README.md

 ## Data Storage

-- All data should be stored locally using GSON for serialization/deserialization
+- All data is stored locally using GSON for serialization/deserialization
-- SharedPreferences should be used for user settings and profile information
+- SharedPreferences is used for user settings and profile information
-- Consider implementing a custom DataManager class to handle all data operations
+- Custom repository classes handle all data operations for different health metrics

 ## Dependencies